What is a High-Performance Home?

 We would love to work with you on building your high-performance home.
 If you are interested in building with us or learning more about our process for better quality homes, please contact us here.

 If you are looking to learn more about the Energy Step Code in BC, visit https://energystepcode.ca.
 To see some of our custom homes, check out our project page.
-Currently, we are building Quamichan Net Zero Home.
-This home will be the first CHBA labeled Net Zero home in the Cowichan Valley.
+You may want to specifically look at the Quamichan Net Zero Home, which was the first NRCAN/CHBA labeled Net Zero Home in the Cowichan Valley.